poquirion/hpc-genomics-workflow/_episodes/04-trimming.md

 ## Trimmomatic Options

 Trimmomatic has a variety of options to trim your reads.
 Note that this is a java code.
-It can be tricky to run, but the module command give us gidence.
+It can be tricky to run, but the module command give us guidance.
 Running the command will give us even more information.

 ~~~